telerik/winforms-docs/wizard/modes.md

 ---
 title: Modes
-page_title: Modes | UI for WinForms Documentation
+page_title: Modes | RadWizard
-description: Modes
+description: RadWizard will help you differentiate a complex process into separate steps and provide your users with the ability to govern the process upon their decisions.
 slug: winforms/wizard/modes
 tags: modes
 published: True